 - Modern workflows: responsive design, asset delivery etc

 Day 5 - Prototyping

 By the end of the course you should be able to:

 - Understand what makes a project digital-led

-- Be aware of the developments in the design sectors
+- Be aware of the developments in digital design workflows and skills

 - Identify/assign job roles and responsibilities

 - Feed into the creative process of the design lifecycle of digital projects